cfe-lab/Kive/INSTALL.md

 5. Get the code from Github onto the server.

         ssh user@server
-        cd /usr/local/share/Share/Shipyard/shipyard
+        cd /usr/local/share/Shipyard/shipyard
-        git fetch github
+        git fetch
         git checkout tags/vX.Y

 6. Check if you need to set any new settings by running `diff shipyard/settings_default.py shipyard/settings.py`.
 Do the same comparison of `hostfile`.
+7. Recreate the database as described in the Initialize Database section, and deploy the static files.
-7. TODO: Check whether an apache restart is needed.
+8. TODO: Check whether an apache restart is needed.
 What about the fleet manager?

         ps aux | grep runfleet
         sudo kill <pid for runfleet>
         sudo /usr/sbin/apachectl restart
         ./manage.py runfleet --workers 151 &>/dev/null &

-8. Remove the pre-release flag from the release.
+9. Remove the pre-release flag from the release.
-9. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+10. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles